monyarm/NovelVM/doc/docportal/other_platforms/ios.rst

 .. code::

-    ../scummvm/devtools/create_project/xcode/build/Release/create_project ../scummvm --xcode --enable-fluidsynth --disable-nasm --disable-opengl --disable-theora --disable-taskbar --disable-tts --disable-fribidi
+    ../novelvm/devtools/create_project/xcode/build/Release/create_project ../novelvm --xcode --enable-fluidsynth --disable-nasm --disable-opengl --disable-theora --disable-taskbar --disable-tts --disable-fribidi

 The resulting directory structure looks like this:

 .. code-block:: bash

     Home
-     |--scummvm
+     |--novelvm
      '--build
          |-- include
          |-- lib
          |-- engines
-         '-- scummvm.xcodeproj
+         '-- novelvm.xcodeproj

-Open the ``scummvm.xcodeproj`` file from the Finder, or from the command line:
+Open the ``novelvm.xcodeproj`` file from the Finder, or from the command line:

 .. code-block:: bash

-    open scummvm.xcodeproj
+    open novelvm.xcodeproj

-Step 3: Building the ScummVM app
+Step 3: Building the NovelVM app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When Xcode is open, connect a device to install ScummVM onto.
-At the top of the window, select **ScummVM-iOS** and then select the device you just connected.
+When Xcode is open, connect a device to install NovelVM onto.
+At the top of the window, select **NovelVM-iOS** and then select the device you just connected.
 You will need to "Trust" the device for it to show up on the list of connected devices.

 .. figure:: ../images/ios/choose_device.gif

-The last step before building ScummVM is to change the bundle identifier and manage signing.
-Click on the **scummvm** project in the left pane, and then click on **ScummVM - iOS** under **TARGETS**.
+The last step before building NovelVM is to change the bundle identifier and manage signing.
+Click on the **novelvm** project in the left pane, and then click on **NovelVM - iOS** under **TARGETS**.
 On the menu bar above, click on **General**.
 Under **Identity** there is a field labeled **Bundle Identifier**.
 Enter a unique identifier in reverse-DNS format.
 This can be as simple as com.\ *yournamehere*.

 .. figure:: ../images/ios/identifier.gif